aj-medianet/snowdata.org/frontend/src/docs/documentation.md

 Access ski areas snow and weather data directly from the source.
-Users get 20 API calls per day for free and our dataset is updated every 30 minutes.
+Users get 20 API calls per day for free and our dataset is updated every 20 minutes.
 Create an account to receive an API key.

-### Get All Ski Area Data
+### Get all ski area data
 ***
 Description: